ChrstphrHll/npc_gen/students/Nathan Laeroth.md

 ### Description
 - Gnome Artificer from Shadesburry Initiative
 - 1st year Diplomacy student in Elkenval
-- long wavy strawberry blond hair that's plain, Blue eyes, and Pale skin
+- shoulder length straight red hair that's messy, Blue eyes, and Pale skin
 - Is Sweet and Wicked, and has Fun as their ideal

 ### Organizations